MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Memorization; Data Augmentation.
   - <details><summary>Digest</summary> We show that under training protocols that include data augmentation, neural networks learn to memorize entirely random labels in a benign way, i.e. they learn embeddings that lead to highly non-trivial performance under nearest neighbour probing.
 We demonstrate that deep models have the surprising ability to separate noise from signal by distributing the task of memorization and feature learning to different layers.

+- Symmetries, flat minima, and the conserved quantities of gradient flow. [[paper]](https://arxiv.org/abs/2210.17216)
+  - Bo Zhao, Iordan Ganev, Robin Walters, Rose Yu, Nima Dehmamy.
+  - Key Word: Conserved quantities; Mode Connectivity; Flat Minimia; Parameter Space Symmetry.
+  - <details><summary>Digest</summary> The paper presents a general framework that identifies continuous symmetries in the parameter space of deep neural networks, which create low-loss valleys and connect local minima.
+The framework utilizes equivariances of activation functions and introduces nonlinear, data-dependent symmetries for nonlinear neural networks.
+The authors demonstrate that conserved quantities associated with linear symmetries can be used to define coordinates along low-loss valleys.
+Additionally, they relate these conserved quantities to convergence rate and sharpness of the minimum, shedding light on the limitations of gradient flow exploration.

 - Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup. [[paper]](https://arxiv.org/abs/2210.13512)
   - Muthu Chidambaram, Xiang Wang, Chenwei Wu, Rong Ge.
   - Key Word: Mixup; Feature Learning.